Moving to New York City Alone

 One of the biggest challenges of moving to a city like New York alone is making new friends.
 The city that never sleeps has New Yorkers that never stop, and it is common for my schedule to be packed for weeks at a time.

 New York bars are often a great place to go as a single person, where it is entirely acceptable to grab a drink and meal, and strike up a conversation with the people you are sitting next to.
-This has worked particularly well for me after a Broadway show when I put the Playbill on the bar, and someone or the other always strikes up a conversation about the show.

 Exploring New York City Alone